apache/nuttx/configs/samv71-xult/README.txt

     CONFIG_SYSTEM_CDCACM=y                     : Enable connect/disconnect support
     CONFIG_SYSTEM_CDCACM_DEVMINOR=0            : Use device /dev/ttyACM0
+    CONFIG_CDCACM_RXBUFSIZE=???                : A large RX may be needed

 If you include this CDC/ACM application, then you can connect the CDC/ACM serial device to the host by entering the command 'sercon' and you detach